 This course involves students in the process of estimating material and labor amounts for construction projects.
 Students will investigate quantity takeoff, material ordering, crew sizes, production rates, and unit expenditure.
-Course offered On Campus.
 Prerequisite: None.
+Course offered on campus.

-CT211 Construction V: Site Construction
+CT211 Construction V: Site Construction 5 CR

 This course is offered in conjunction with Construction VI, and is held during the first half of the semester.
 During this course students will learn necessary steps for site construction including soil classifications, soil characteristics, soil mechanics, elevation contours, leveling procedures, grading methods, building layout procedures, and concrete forming techniques.
-Course offered On Campus.

 Prerequisite: CT114 or Instructor's permission.
+Course offered on campus.

-CT212 Construction VI: Concrete and Foundations
+CT212 Construction VI: Concrete & Foundations

-This course will be the second half of the semester.
+5 CR This course will be the second half of the semester.
 During this course the students will have the opportunity to study the use of concrete as a building material for foundations, decorative work, and as an interior finish option.
 Students completing this course will understand inherent strengths, characteristics, concepts of thermal mass, and compositions of numerous concrete mixture ratios.
 Students will learn basic techniques used in masonry and the various bonds that are used in block and bricklaying.
-Course offered On Campus.
+Course offered on campus.